freezpmark/Discord-Music-Bot/README.md

 <img src="https://github.com/freezpmark/music-discord-bot/blob/961c5fbe201b0583c3e7f1613efda06fa3ac8274/screenshot.png" height="400"/>

 Discord Music bot supported with Slash Commands and Requests tracking.
 It has clean interface and is easy to run!
-Also includes the main template function that I use in my personal bot.
+Also includes the `main.py` template that I use in my personal bot.

 ## 🧑‍💻 Usage:
  - install Python